JamieWells1/photon/docs/index.md

 # Photon

-**A Raspberry Pi Pico W-powered LED matrix display and game engine**
+**A firmware application for the Raspberry Pi Pico 2 W that transforms a 32x8 WS2812B LED matrix into an interactive display system.**

 ## Overview